professor/waste-workshop/README.md

 If other people wrote the same thing, we will combine sticky-notes.

 < This is not the time to debate or argue solutions, focus the team on understanding the problem.
-If people are focued on solutions, try "Can we create a post-it note that represents the problem we are trying to solve?" >
+If people are focused on solutions, try "Can we create a post-it note that represents the problem we are trying to solve?" >

 After we've read the waste, we'll place the sticky-note on the 2x2.
 The first one can go anywhere.
 After that we'll compare each item to each other.